 Here’s what most guys don’t realize: your body after 30 is a different machine.

 The systems that kept you lean in your 20s, testosterone, insulin sensitivity, dopamine, start to slip.
-You don’t recover as fast.
-You don’t burn fat as easily.
-You don’t stay sharp as long.
-That’s the truth.
+You recover more slowly, burn fat less efficiently, and struggle to stay sharp for as long as you used to.
+That is the reality many men face as they age.

 The worst part?
 Most diet plans and training programs were built for younger guys with optimal hormone levels.
 That’s why they stop working.